rtdevx/rtdevx.github.io/content/training/AWS/2025-aws-cloud-practitioner/16-cloud-integrations/index.md

 ---
-title: 16 - Cloud Integrations
+title: Cloud Integrations
 date: 2025-08-16
 description: Cloud Integrations.
 This section is about multiple applications communicating with each other.
 summary: Cloud Integrations / decoupling.
 This section is about multiple applications communicating with each other.
 SNS, SQS, MQ....
 draft: false
 tags:
   - AWS
-  - Training
+  - CLF-C02
-categories: AWS Cloud Practitioner
+categories: Training Courses
 ---
 This section is about multiple applications communicating with each other.